 The Connection PREA: Prisons Rape Elimination Act Policy and Procedure 4.0, affirms that the Connection, Inc., in cooperation with the State of Connecticut Department of Corrections (DOC) and Court Support Service Division (CSSD) supports a zero tolerance towards sexual abuse and sexual harassment.
 Policy also requires the agency to establish a PREA Coordinator who oversees the implementation of PREA standards at all The Connection, Incorporated designated facilities.
 Policy specifies responsibilities of the PREA Coordinator.
 These include: developing, implementing and overseeing the agency's efforts to comply with the PREA Standards.
 An interview with the PREA Coordinator confirmed she is a very knowledgeable and capable professional who understands PREA and has a vision for implementing it in the company's facilities, but also, in ensuring continued compliance with the company's policies and PREA Standards.
+The organizational structure is depicted in an Organization Chart that shows the PREA Coordinator reporting Directly to the Director of Quality Improvement.
 This staff reports to the Director of Quality Assurance.
 The PREA Coordinator is responsible for overseeing the prevention, detection, and response to all alleged PREA allegations.

 The agency also requires a program manager in each facility.
 They are responsible, according to policy, for ensuring that preventative measures include 1) Discussing PREA with clients during intake and orientation;2) Administering a sexual risk victimization survey during intake and again within thirty days; 3) Displaying PREA related material at program sites to encourage the vocalization of PREA incidents; 4) Routine monitoring of clients while in the program; and 5) Ensuring all visitors and contractors have received PREA language and agree that they understand their role in upholding PREA standards of reporting and behavior.
+An interview with the Program Director/PREA Manager designee confirmed she is an intelligent, articulate and knowledgeable individual.
+She is being interviewed in the absence of the Program Director.
+It is obvious that sexual safety is important in this program.

 Program staff are required to follow guidelines set forth in The Connection Inc.'s Ethical Practice Policy and Procedure, which forbids conflicts of interest, dual relationships and physical contact with clients.
 Agency policy includes the definitions of sexual abuse and sexual harassment.